instadw/instadwell-blog/_posts/2026-2-23-the-ahmedabad-student-survival-guide-navrangpura-and-gotanirma.md

 -   The Food: You’re in a foodie's paradise.
 From Law Garden Khau Galli to the cafes at Commerce Six Road, you’ll never go hungry.

 -   Ideal for: Students at HL, St. Xavier's, and Gujarat University.

+Female students at Gujarat University should also check our dedicated [Best PGs in Ahmedabad for Females guide](/blog/best-pgs-in-ahmedabad-for-females-2026-safety-and-lifestyle-guide) — Annapolis House in Navrangpura is specifically rated for safety and campus proximity.

 #### Gota/Nirma Area: The "Modern" Frontier